-I’ve also suggested to avoid the outer suburbs which tend to be more dominated by young families, warning that these are not good investment locations because of lack of scarcity and the demographics in the area – young families who are struggling to make ends meet.
+I’ve also suggested to avoid the outer suburbs which tend to be more dominated by young families, warning that these are not good investment locations because of lack of scarcity and the demographics in the area – young families, many who are struggling to make ends meet.

 Now this is not a judge of people – it’s just a fact that most families in these areas are more interest-rate sensitive, petrol price sensitive and this means values in the outer suburbs are less likely to increase as much as the inner and middle ring suburbs where there is better infrastructure and amenities.

-Now a recent survey gives another reason not to invest in the outer suburbs.
+Last year a survey gave another reason not to invest in the outer suburbs.

 Almost one in 10 families living in Melbourne’s outer growth suburbs could not afford food at least once over the past year

-A new household survey by the City of Whittlesea shows increasing pressure on families in so-called growth corridors, who are struggling to pay utility bills and put food on the table.
+A household survey by the City of Whittlesea last year shows increasing pressure on families in so-called growth corridors, who are struggling to pay utility bills and put food on the table.

 “A total of 8.9 per cent of respondent households reported that they had run out of food and had not been able to buy more at least once in the last 12 months,” the survey said.

 The City of Whittlesea covers almost 500 square kilometres in Melbourne’s north and will see its population grow from 186,000 to 300,000 by 2030.

 Its issues mirror those in growth areas on city fringes around Australia, where roads, public transport, health and education services are not keeping up with population growth.